matteoferla/pyrosetta-help/README.md

 > **Disclaimer**: I am not affiliated with PyRosetta, I am just an avid user.
 > My usage does not constitute an endorsement of PyRosetta by the BRC, NIHR, Wellcome Trust, the University of Oxford,
-> the United Kingdom of Great Britain, Northern Ireland and all its dependencies etc. etc.
+> the United Kingdom of Great Britain + Northern Ireland + all its dependencies etc. etc.

 ```bash
 pip3 install pyrosetta-help